By David Shereda, Director, Tri-Merit

 - Properties listed above that have undergone significant reconstruction or rehabilitation are also eligible.

 What are the Requirements?

 The requirements for claiming the 45L are two-fold.
-First, each individual home or dwelling unit must be certified to meet the energy saving requirements by an “Eligible Certifier.”
+First, each home or dwelling unit must be certified to meet the energy-saving needs by an “Eligible Certifier.”
 An eligible certifier is a person that is not related (within the meaning of § 45(e)(4)) to the eligible contractor and has been accredited or otherwise authorized by RESNET (or an equivalent rating network) to use energy performance measurement methods approved by RESNET (or the equivalent rating network).
 Second, all eligible units must be sold or leased (initial lease only) to an individual during the tax year for use as a residence.

 - A projected level of annual heating and cooling energy consumption that is at least 50 percent below the annual level of heating and cooling energy consumption of a reference dwelling unit in the same climate zone

-- For manufactured homes the above requirements apply except the annual heating and cooling energy consumption must be 30 percent below the annual level of heating and cooling energy consumption of a reference dwelling unit in the same climate zone.
+- For manufactured homes, the above requirements apply, except the annual heating and cooling energy consumption must be 30 percent below the annual heating and cooling energy consumption of a reference dwelling unit in the same climate zone.

 In regards to certification, IRS Form 8908 explains, “An eligible contractor must obtain a certification that the dwelling unit meets the requirements of section 45L(c) from an eligible certifier before claiming the section 45L credit.”